spack/spack/lib/spack/docs/build_systems/intelpackage.rst

 .. _intel-compiler-anticipation:

-2. The package ``intel-parallel-studio`` needs a special preparatory step for its virtual packages like ``mkl`` and ``mpi`` to be usable:
+2. If you wish to install the package ``intel-parallel-studio`` for the purpose of using both its ``%intel`` compilers and its virtual packages (like ``mkl`` and ``mpi``), apply the following special preparatory steps:

    .. _`determine-compiler-anticipated`:

-   A. From the package version, determine the compiler spec that the package provides.
+   A. From the package version, determine the compiler spec that the package is
+      expected to provide.

       Combine the last two digits of the version year, a literal "0", and the component immediately following the version year: